kirstin/kirstinheidler.co.uk/_posts/2026-02-26-impact-needs-differentiation.md

 Marshall Rosenberg often said, “What others do may be the stimulus of our feelings, but never the cause" [[3](#resources)].
 That distinction is the essence of differentiation.
 The observation/evaluation separation trains the same muscle.
 “You raised your voice” is not the same as “You attacked me.”
 Hearing every “No” as a “Yes” to something else protects us from collapsing into rejection.

-Even Marshall’s provocative statement that we need to “learn to enjoy the other person’s pain” points in this direction.
-He did not mean taking pleasure in suffering.
-He meant remaining open, undefended, and compassionate in the presence of another’s pain — even when we may have contributed to it.
-To stay steady there, without collapsing into shame or counter-attack, requires differentiation.

-In spaces where a great deal of pain is shared, this matters deeply.
-If I equate your pain with my moral failure, I will either drown in guilt or distance myself to survive.
-Neither response supports intimacy.
-To care about your experience without losing myself is a developmental achievement, not a given.

-Conceptually, NVC teaches this.
+Conceptually, NVC teaches differentiation.
 Practically, we often don’t consider what this asks of our nervous systems and what support we may need in order to embody this.

 ## When Differentiation Is Low
 Most impact sharing begins when someone is upset.
 Hurt, shame, fear, helplessness — the nervous system activated into fight, flight, or collapse [[4](#resource)].
 In those states, our capacity for nuance shrinks.
 The world simplifies into binaries.